Translations: Arabic | Chinese – Simplified | Chinese – Traditional | Haitian Creole | Korean | Haga Clic para la Versión en Español.

 ICE and other law enforcement officers may think they can get away with violating your rights.

 - Sometimes ICE officers lie to people to get them to open their doors or sign away their rights.
-If ICE detains you or you are concerned that they will conduct raids in your area, this is what you can do:
+If you are concerned that you or your loved ones might be at risk of immigration arrest, this is what you can do:

 -